jeffschwartz/coccyx/readme.md

 Coccyx.js
 ***
-Coccyx.js is q tiny, simple and somewhat opinionated HTML5 and RequireJS/AMD compliant MVC library.
+Coccyx.js is a tiny, simple and somewhat opinionated HTML5 and RequireJS/AMD compliant MVC library.

 Tiny!
 ***